LeaVerou/brep/README.md

 #### Regular expressions

 Replacing fixed strings with other fixed strings is useful, but not very powerful.
-The real power of Name-TBD comes from its ability to use regular expressions.
+The real power of bafr comes from its ability to use regular expressions.
 For example, here is how you’d strip all `<blink>` tags:

 ```toml